 Volunteers do all of the hands-on work of running the Mission Farm including tilling, soil amending, planting, weeding, and harvesting to name just a few.

-In 2015 workers spent over 4000 hours on the farm, helping to fulfill its mission.
+Each year workers spend over 4000 hours on the farm, helping to fulfill its mission.

 There are workers out there every Monday, Wednesday and Saturday morning from 8:30 AM to 12:00 PM.